Our rating(3.5/5)

 You can view all transactions and use account features in the Revolut Business app.
 This includes sending payment links, invoicing, generating QR codes and managing cards and team members.

-The low price and fees for domestic consumer cards are attractive for freelancers and micro-merchants who mainly just serve local clients on the go.
+The low card reader price and fees for domestic consumer cards are attractive for businesses who mainly just serve local clients on the go.

 Criteria Verdict